 - IF-MDD: Indirect Fusion for Prompt-free Mispronunciation Detection and Diagnosis

-Haopeng Geng, Saito Daisuke, Nobuaki Minematsu.
+Haopeng Geng, Daisuke Saito, Nobuaki Minematsu.

 🎧Demo, 💻Github Repo